alextawes19/Evaluation-Visualizer-Prototype/README.md

 # Evaluation Form Visualizer
-Hundreds of thousands work orders summarized in less than a second.
+Hundreds of thousands of work orders summarized in less than a second.

 This application analyzed customer evaluation forms that are completed after every work order.
 The data was stored in flat files, so file reading and data analysis techniques and strategies were implemented.
 This application brought to light data that was never previously looked at, and catalyzed the revision of the forms along with